 Encouraging social-emotional development in preschool might be the most difficult job I have and also the most important.
 My days are filled with guiding behavior, teaching friendship skills, nurturing, giving positive descriptive feedback, resolving conflicts, redirecting, teaching children to recognize their feelings, and caring about others.

 Do you know?
 The single best childhood predictor of adult adaption is not school grades, and not classroom behavior, but rather, the adequacy with which the child gets along with other children. –Willard Hartup, President of International Society for the Study of Behavioral Development

 These skills are crucial for children’s successful participation in school and home experiences and for their overall growth.

-Helping children learn to get along starts with their own self concept.
-Mother Goose Time activities help children learn how to express their preferences, take responsibility and identify and mange their feelings.
+Helping children learn to get along starts with their own self-concept.
+Experience Curriculum activities help children learn how to express their preferences, take responsibility, and identify and manage their feelings.

 Play is a vehicle for friendship.
 Through play, we can teach children how to get along with their peers.

 - Being helpful, assisting others

 - Sharing & Taking turns

 - Reading your friends cues/signals